Willy Adames Player Props: Brewers vs. Braves

 Willy Adames At The Plate

-- Adames has driven in a run in 26 games this year (29.9%), including 10 games with more than one RBI (11.5%).
-He has also driven home three or more of his team's runs in seven contests.
+- Adames has picked up an RBI in 30.7% of his games this season, with two or more RBI in 12.5% of his games.
+He has also driven in three or more runs in seven contests.

-- In 32 of 87 games this season, he has scored, and nine of those games included multiple runs.
+- He has scored in 37.5% of his games this year, with two or more runs scored in 10.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.